tyler-hungerrr/Risk_Manage/README.md

 Threats Identified

 Upon review of the current risk management plan, the following threats were identified:
-• Loss of company data due to hardware being removed from production systems
-• Loss of company information on lost or stolen company-owned assets, such as mobile devices and laptops
-• Loss of customers due to production outages caused by various events, such as natural disasters, change management, unstable software, and so on
+Loss of company data due to hardware being removed from production systems, Loss of company information on lost or stolen company-owned assets, such as mobile devices and laptops, Loss of customers due to production outages caused by various events, such as natural disasters, change management, unstable software, and so on,
-• Internet threats due to company products being accessible on the Internet
+Internet threats due to company products being accessible on the Internet, Insider threats,
-• Insider threats
-• Changes in regulatory landscape that may impact operations
+Changes in regulatory landscape that may impact operations